rsksmart/rsk-cli/README.md

 ### 10. Thirdweb Integration

 The `rsk-cli` tool includes comprehensive Thirdweb integration for deploying and managing tokens and NFTs on the Rootstock blockchain.
-All Thirdweb commands follow the same secure pattern as other commands - they prompt for API keys and private keys when needed and store them securely in the `rootstock-wallet.json` file.
+All Thirdweb commands now use the same secure wallet system as other commands - they automatically use your stored wallets instead of requiring private keys to be entered manually.

 #### Setup

 Before using Thirdweb commands, you'll need to:

 1. **Get a Thirdweb API Key**: Visit [Thirdweb Dashboard](https://thirdweb.com/create-api-key) to create your API key
-2. **Have a Private Key**: You can either import an existing wallet or create a new one using the `wallet` command
+2. **Create or Import a Wallet**: Use the `wallet` command to create a new wallet or import an existing one

-The first time you run any Thirdweb command, you'll be prompted to enter your API key and private key.
-These will be securely stored for future use.
+The first time you run any Thirdweb command, you'll be prompted to enter your API key.
+This will be securely stored for future use.
+All commands will automatically use your current wallet or a specified wallet by name.

 #### Available Commands